CiderCoder/ChatGPT-Siri-Shortcut/README.md

 4.Note that Siri may interrupt the long wait for ChatGPT to generate an answer.

-5.Consider ask it to give short answer.
+5.Consider asking for a short answer.

 -Button Version

-1.Tap "..." on Top right corner of the "ChatGPT Button" shortcut.
+1.Tap "..." on the top right corner of the "ChatGPT Button" shortcut.

-2.Tap "i" on lower side of the window.
+2.Tap "i" on the lower side of the window.

 3.Tap "Add to Home Screen".